Somatotypes

 • Less visible musculature

-Body Shape Connection: Ectomorphs often classify as rectangle in body shape terms, as their bust, waist, and hips tend to be similar in proportion.
-Some ectomorphs with wider shoulders may classify as inverted triangle.
+Body Shape Connection: Ectomorphs most often classify as rectangle or inverted triangle in body shape terms.
+When shoulders, bust, waist, and hips are all similar in width, rectangle is the result.
+Some ectomorphs with broader shoulders fall into inverted triangle.

 Mesomorph